Sheldon Adelson: Donations

 On September 23, 2016, Adelson announced a $25 million donation to Trump's presidential campaign, as part of a $65 million donation to the Republican electoral campaign for 2016.
 This rendered Adelson by far the biggest donor in either party (Republicans or Democrats) in the 2016 election cycle.
 It also makes him by far the largest donor to Donald Trump's White House bid.
 Adelson was the largest donor to Trump's inaugural celebrations, with a $5 million donation to the celebrations.

-According to federal records, from 2010 through 2020, Adelson and his wife donated more than $500 million to the Republican party campaigns and super PACs.
+According to federal records, from 2010 through 2020, Adelson and his wife donated more than $500 million to Republican Party campaigns and super PACs.

 Since 2007, the Adelson Family Foundation has made contributions totaling $140 million to Birthright Israel, which finances Jewish youth trips to Israel.
 He also donated $5 million to the Friends of the Israel Defense Forces in 2014.
 Adelson donated over $25 million to The Adelson Educational Campus in Las Vegas to build a high school.
 In 2006, Adelson contributed $25 million to the Yad Vashem Holocaust Martyrs' and Heroes' Remembrance Authority.

 Adelson also funded the private, Boston-based Miriam and Sheldon G. Adelson Medical Research Foundation.
 This foundation initiated the Adelson Program in Neural Repair and Rehabilitation (APNRR) with $7.5 million donated to collaborating researchers at 10 universities.

 Personal life

 Marriages

 In the 1970s, Sheldon Adelson lived in Massachusetts with his wife, Sandra, and her three children, Mitchell, Gary, and Shelley, whom Sheldon adopted when they were young.
 The couple divorced in 1988.

 Adelson met Miriam Farbstein Ochshorn, a medical doctor, on a blind date the following year; they married in 1991.
 She was previously married to a Tel Aviv physician, Dr. Ariel Ochshorn, with whom she had two daughters.
 Miriam "Miri" Farbstein was born in Mandatory Palestine in 1945, to parents that fled Poland before the Holocaust and settled in the city of Haifa.
-After earning a Bachelor of Science in Microbiology and Genetics from the Hebrew University of Jerusalem and a medical degree from Tel Aviv University's Sackler Medical School, she went on to become the chief internist in an emergency room at Tel Aviv's Rokach (Hadassah) Hospital.
+After earning a Bachelor of Science in microbiology and genetics from the Hebrew University of Jerusalem and a medical degree from Tel Aviv University's Sackler Medical School, she went on to become the chief internist in an emergency room at Tel Aviv's Rokach (Hadassah) Hospital.
 In 1993, she founded a substance abuse center and research clinic there, and in 2000, the couple opened the Dr. Miriam and Sheldon G. Adelson Research Clinic in Las Vegas.